Get Legal and Tax Updates for France?

 • Financial means verification

 The specific documents required can vary depending on the visa type and your situation.
+Foreign employees must ensure all documentation is complete before submitting their visa application.

-I recently worked with a Canadian software engineer who almost had his application rejected because his university diploma wasn't properly authenticated.
-We arranged for the necessary apostille and his work permit application was back on track within days.
+I recently worked with a Canadian software engineer who almost had his work permit application rejected because his university diploma wasn't properly authenticated.
+We arranged for the necessary apostille and his application was back on track within days.

 For a comprehensive guide on avoiding common pitfalls during your France visa application, consider reviewing our detailed article that outlines best practices and tips to ensure a smooth process.